habi/EAWAG-manuscript/manuscript.md

 ### Data analysis

-We wrote a set of *Jupyter* [@https://eprints.soton.ac.uk/403913] notebooks with *Python* code to work with the images and wrangle the acquired data.
+We wrote a set of *Jupyter* [@https://eprints.soton.ac.uk/403913] notebooks with *Python* code to work with the acquired images to extract the desired data.
 The notebooks were written at the start of the project, to be able to process new scans as soon as they were reconstructed.
 Re-runs of the notebook added newly scanned and reconstructed data to the analysis, facilitating an efficient quality check of the scans and batched processing of the data.

-All analysis notebooks for this work are available online [@doi:10.5281/zenodo.6798632].
+All notebooks written for this work are available online [@doi:10.5281/zenodo.6798632] and are extensively commented.
+They are split into different task performed for this study and mentioned in their respective sections below.

 #### Preparation for analysis

-The [main *Jupyter* notebook](https://github.com/habi/EAWAG/blob/master/DisplayFishes.ipynb) for this manuscript dealt with reading all log and image files and preparing images for quality checking and further analysis.
+The [main *Jupyter* notebook](https://github.com/habi/EAWAG/blob/master/DisplayFishes.ipynb) for this manuscript dealt with reading all log and image files and preparing overview images of each scan for quality checking and further analysis.

 At first, *all* log files of *all* the data present in the processed folder were read into a *pandas* [@doi:10.5281/zenodo.7093122; @doi:10.25080/Majora-92bf1922-00a] dataframe.
-This already enabled us to extract the specimen name and scan, since we performed multiple scans for each specimen, i.e. a low resolution scan with large field of view for the whole head and one or two scans in high resolution focusing on the region of the oral and pharyngeal jaws.
+This already enabled us to extract the specimen name and scan.
+Since we performed multiple scans for each specimen, i.e. a low resolution scan with large field of view for the whole head and one or two scans in high resolution focusing on the region of the oral and pharyngeal jaws it was necessary to be able to efficiently find the scan to be looked at in detail.
-From the log files we extracted the relevant values for double-checking the necessary parameters of each scan.
+From the log files we extracted the scanning and reconstruction parameters of each performed scan for double-checking them and excluding (or necessarily correcting) any operator-error.
-All relevant values for each scan were also saved into the dataframe and saved out to the aforementioned table in the [Supplementary Materials] at the end of each run of the notebook.
+All relevant values for each scan were also saved into the aforementioned ataframe.
+This allows for an easy collation of all the relevant values into a table (as shown in the [Supplementary Materials]) at the end of each run of the notebook.

 After performing 'sanity checks' of the data and reconstruction parameters, we used *Dask* [@dask] to efficiently access the tomographic data on disk (in the end amounting to a total of nearly a million single images).
 On average, each of the tomographic datasets contains around 2700 slices, so the total size of the acquired data exceeds the RAM size available on an average high-end workstation.